Nilvia Hernandez, Administrator 781-308-4961

 The Protection of Children

 At Saint Mary Church, we are committed to the protection of children and the prevention of their abuse in all its forms.
 The Archdiocese of Boston has provided guidelines that engage the clergy, the laity, employees, and volunteers in a concerted effort to protect the children within the community of faith.
-We have a copy of the Archdiocesan Policies and Procedures for the Protection of Children available in the parish office for anyone who would like to review it.
+We have a copy of the Archdiocesan Child Protection Policy available in the parish office for anyone who would like to review it.